EkoCommunications/AmityAndroidJet/rxremotemediator/README.md

 ##### AmityQueryToken and AmityQueryTokenDao

-`AmityQueryToken` is an expected object returned by the functions, designed to keep a next token and a previous token of each page which is later used for fetching more pages and refreshing existing pages, a set of unique ids of items of each page which is later used for identifying invalid items on database and a set of query parameters in the `Map`.
+`AmityQueryToken` is an expected object returned by the abstract functions, designed to keep next and previous tokens of each page which is later used for fetching more pages and refreshing existing pages, a set of unique ids of items of each page which is later used for identifying invalid items on database and a set of query parameters in the `Map`.
 (Key/Value pairs)

-In order for us to have access to `AmityQueryToken` we need to get hands on `AmityPagingTokenDao`, define both on a `RoomDatabase` class and pass it to a contructor.
+In order for us to have access to `AmityQueryToken` we need to get hands on `AmityPagingTokenDao`, make sure we define both on a `RoomDatabase` class and pass `AmityPagingTokenDao` to a class construtor.

-### Abstract Functions
+### Abstract functions

 ##### fetchFirstPage